anthonysim/JavaScript/README.md

 # JavascriptExercises

-A collection of random JS Exercises
+A collection of random JS Exercises that I'm doing from various tutorials.